 The Bosch Rotary Hammer is a great tool for drilling into masonry, wood, and concrete.
 The Bosch SDS Rotary Hammer has an easy-to-use 360° auxiliary handle that provides additional user control.
 The Bosch Vario-Lock places the tool in neutral allowing you to choose from 12 different positions so you can fine-tune where the chisel should sit.

-This product is designed for professional use only and requires special knowledge and skills when using it correctly.
+This product is designed for professional use only and requires special knowledge and skills when used correctly.
 Please read all instructions carefully before using this product.

 10. Skil PWRCore 20 Brushless 20V 7/8″ Rotary Hammer Kit